hailspuds/PHPePhant/README.md

 A simple PHP class that connects to [SparkFun's Phant data storage service](https://data.sparkfun.com).

-It's far from finished, but at the moment it will allow your to POST data to the service.
+It's far from finished, but at the moment it will allow your to:

+* POST data to the service.

+What it won't yet do:

+* Everything else - including proper response codes, etc. It's in a very, very early stage.
+Feel free to add to it :)

 ### Example